Grape Ivy (aka Cissus rhombifolia) so called because its leaves resemble those of grapevines and its small, dark berries resemble grapes.

 The foliage is really the main calling card of Grape Ivy.
 The vines twine readily around trellises and other supports or cascade prettily from hanging pots.

-There are several different cultivars available, and they differ considerably in appearance.
+There are several different Cissus varieties and cultivars available, and they differ considerably in appearance.
 Here are six of the most popular types.

-As growers began to mass produce Grape Ivy one cultivar began to emerge as an ‘improved” Cissus rhombifolia a variety called ‘Mandaiana.”
+As growers began to mass-produce Grape Ivy Cissus rhombifolia one cultivar began to emerge as an ‘improved” Cissus rhombifolia a variety called ‘Mandaiana.”

-If you prefer a plant with larger leaves, go for Mandaiana.
+If you prefer house plants with larger leaves, go for Mandaiana.
 It is compact, upright with full foliage.
 Mandaiana is a sturdier cultivar and performs well both indoors and outdoors.
 It is very tolerant of temperature fluctuations and does not tend to develop powdery mildew.

-Ellen Danica has very dark, lustrous leaves and looks of a bit more like oak leaves.
-This variety is commonly called oak leaf ivy.
+Cissus Ellen Danica has very dark, lustrous leaves and looks of a bit more like oak leaves.
+This variety is commonly called the oak leaf ivy plant.

 This variety is a great choice as a houseplant.
 It does not do well outdoors in hot areas as it tends to succumb to powdery mildew.

 Additionally, cuttings do not root well at uneven temperatures.
-A consistently moderate indoor temperature is ideal for Ellen Danica.
+A consistently moderate indoor temperature is ideal for the Ellen Danica plant.